ash3rr/kafka_101/README.md

 nav to folder:
 `cd opt/kafka/bin`

-in this folder is a list of kafka topics, to create a new topic run this command:
+in this folder is a list of kafka shell scripts, to create a new topic run this command:
 `kafka-topic.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic first_kafka_topic`

 to list topics: